 -

 Aura of Vitality.
 While not a great in-combat heal most of the time (unless you’re yo-yo’ing an ally from death saves for multiple rounds), this spell is great as an out-of-combat quick-heal.
-In just one minute, you can distribute 70 hit points among your party — pretty solid if you can’t risk taking a short rest, but you’re low on HP.
+In just one minute, you can distribute 70 average hit points among your party — pretty solid if you can’t risk taking a short rest, but you’re low on HP.

 -